 The Company's significant financial instruments consist of cash and cash equivalents along with marketable securities.
 The Company uses its cash resources to fund ongoing store construction and renovations along with working capital needs.
 Financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents.
 The Company reduces its credit risks by investing available cash in bank bearer deposit notes and bank term deposits with major Canadian chartered banks.
 The Company closely monitors its risk with respect to short-term cash investments.
 Marketable securities consist primarily of preferred shares of Canadian public companies.
-The Company's investment portfolio is subject to stock market volatility and widespread declines in the stock market due to the economic recession resulted in a reduction in the market value of these securities.
-Due to market improvement, the market value of the Company's investment portfolio, for shares held continuously for the 12 months ended May 1, 2010, has recovered by approximately 120%.
+The Company's investment portfolio is subject to stock market volatility.
+Due to recent market improvement, the market value of the Company's investment portfolio has recovered significantly.
 The Company is highly liquid with its cash and cash equivalents being invested on a short-term basis in bank bearer deposit notes and bank term deposits with major Canadian chartered banks and commercial paper rated not less than R1.

-The volatility of the Canadian dollar impacts earnings and while the Company considers a variety of strategies designed to fix the cost of its continuing US dollar commitments, such as foreign exchange option contracts, this unpredictability can result in exposure to risk.
+The volatility of the Canadian dollar impacts earnings and while the Company considers a variety of strategies designed to fix the cost of its continuing US dollar commitments, such as spot rate purchases and foreign exchange option contracts, this unpredictability can result in exposure to risk.